DeepBlueRobotics/webots-gradle-plugin/README.md

 4. Provides a `webots.nativeLibs` property that is a `FileCollection` containing the native libraries that need to be loadable by an extern Webots controller.
 This can be useful if your build copies such libs to a single location referenced by the JVM's `java.library.path` system property.

+5. Add the directories containing the above native libraries to the OS-specific environment variable in the environments of Gradle tasks.
+This makes it possible to run controllers and controller tests from Gradle without needed to set the variable manually.